Looking for a job

 Learn to articulate your own skills

 Articulating your own skills is an important skill when looking for a job.
-Think about what you know, how you acquired your skills and what results you have achieved.
+Think about what you know, how you have acquired your skills and what results you have achieved.
 Give examples: tell what you did, how you did it and how it helped you.
 This will help the employer to see what added value you can bring to the organisation.

 Find out more about the organisation you are applying to